ADGEfficiency/adgefficiency.github.io/PITCHME.md

 three pieces of info on energy and reinforcement learning

-- importance of a model
+1. the environment model problem
-- using synthetic data for generalization
+2. using synthetic data for generalization
-- combination with supervised learning
+3. combination with supervised learning

 ---

 the env model problem

-MCTS beating DQN
+modern RL is sample inefficient -> need simulation

-If you need simulation (because of sample inefficiency) -> you need to have a model
+but

-If you get a model for free - what next?
+if you have a simulator, there are better methods than modern RL

-sample inefficiency -> need simulation
+MCTS beating DQN (show the ref!)

-simulation is a model!
+---

-## backwards induction
+backwards induction

 goal with backwards induction is to allow an energy_py env to be instantly solvable using BI